Violating a Darien Protective Order

 Once the police officer submits an arrest warrant to the court, the judge reads through the facts of the case and determines whether a law has been violated.
 If the judge finds that a person violated the protective order, that person is arrested for violation of a protective order and is arrested and charged with a felony.

 There may also be aggravating factors at play when it comes to determining the additional penalties involved.
 An aggravating factor depends on the type of crime committed.
-For example, a harassment or a stalking crime can increase the repercussions of violating a restraining order or protective order.
+For example, a harassment or stalking crime can increase the repercussions of violating a restraining order or protective order in Darien.

 Sometimes this happens in divorce cases.
 A person uses a restraining order or protective order as leverage in a divorce case.
 Evidence of harmless communication between the parties can be helpful as a defense.